PhilipDaniels/gpx_simplifier/README.md

 of accuracy: see https://en.wikipedia.org/wiki/Decimal_degrees

-This program shrinks the files down by simplifying the individual trackpoints to just lat/long, elevation and time and optionally by applying the [Ramer-Douglas-Peucker algorithm](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm) to eliminate unnecessary trackpoints - that is, those that lie along the line.
+This program shrinks the files down by simplifying the individual trackpoints to just lat-long, elevation and time and optionally by applying the [Ramer-Douglas-Peucker algorithm](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm) to eliminate unnecessary trackpoints - that is, those that lie along the line.